-- Butt-Monkey: Lucky experiences some misfortunes.
+- Butt-Monkey: In contrast to her name, Lucky is prone to experiencing misfortunes.
 The pilot episode has Lucky forced to wear a formal puffy dress.
 At school, Lucky has trouble fitting into her desk because of her dress, and then when she finally sits down her dress flips up.
-She has more misfortunes occur to her in Lucky and the Wayward Wedding, accidentally losing a bouquet which gets eaten by Senor Carrots; getting her face smashed into the wedding cake; riding on a runaway carriage; and getting captured by her worst enemy, Butch LePray.
+She has more misfortunes occur to her in Lucky and the Wayward Wedding; accidentally losing a bouquet which gets eaten by Senor Carrots; getting her face smashed into the wedding cake; riding on a runaway carriage; and getting captured by her worst enemy, Butch LePray.
 Snips manages to outsmart her in many ways throughout Lucky and the Escape Artist.

 - Cool Big Sis: Not only does she love her baby sister, Polly, very much, but she doesn't even show jealousy of her.

 - Cute Clumsy Girl: Before heading off to the Palomino Bluffs boarding school, Lucky was quite clumsy and accident-prone.
 She's steadily growing out of it.

 - Expository Hairstyle Change: In the first episode, Lucky's braid comes loose as she rides Spirit for the first time.

 - Free-Range Children: Technically is the case with all three girls to varying degrees, hence the problems they get themselves in, but is mostly the case with Lucky, much to the dismay of her Aunt Cora.